dawidpodolak/addon-panelsense/configuration.md

-This document provides information how to create yaml configuration for PanelSens Android client.
+This document provides information how to create yaml configuration for PanelSense Android client.

 ## Get started

-After connecting Android PanelSense app to your PanelSenseAddon, open yaml editor in HomeAssistant (available from addon webUI).
-Provide your yaml configuration and click button "Send configuration".
+After connecting the Android PanelSense app to your PanelSenseAddon, open yaml editor in HomeAssistant (available from the addon webUI).
+Provide your yaml configuration and click the button "Send configuration".
 Be sure that your device is online.
 Online status is available at the top panel.
-If device is offline, then configuration won't be send, instead it will be saved and when client become online, this configuration will be send to them.
+If the device is offline, then the configuration won't be sent, instead, it will be saved and when the client becomes online, this configuration will be sent to them.

 ## YAML Configuration
 | Key | Description |